Conoscere and sapere in Italian

 “Mi sa che…”

-There’s a colloquial expression with the verb sapere that goes mi sa che… + a verb, roughly translating the English expression I feel like… in sentences as:
+There’s a colloquial expression with the verb sapere that goes mi sa che… + a verb, roughly translating the English expression I feel like… in sentences like these:

 Mi sa che andrà a piovere.